 - 92. This centrifugal dynamic of the Church is not at odds with the centripetal dynamic of communion.
-All the baptised, with their particular gifts and energies for the Gospel mission, are "drawn to the centre which is Christ and then channelled into an evangelising impulse".
-90 - 93.
-At the turn of the millennium, Pope John Paul II spoke prophetically of the Church's need for an "examination of conscience" and for acts of repentance in the light of historical failures by Church members to live according to way of the Gospel.
-The starting point for a renewed mission must be a communal "purification of memory" and a request for forgiveness from those injured or alienated by the words, attitudes and actions of Church members.
-92 As the Second Vatican Council put it: "the Church is not blind to the large gap which exists between the message which it delivers and the human frailty of those who are entrusted with the Gospel".
-93 - 94.
+All the baptised, with their particular gifts and energies for the Gospel mission, are "drawn to the centre which is Christ and then channelled into an evangelising impulse".90 - 93.
+At the turn of the millennium, Pope John Paul II spoke prophetically of the Church's need for an members to live according to way of the Gospel.
+The starting point for a renewed mission must be a communal "purification of memory" and a request for forgiveness from those injured or and the human frailty of those who are entrusted with the Gospel".93 - 94.
 Following the example of Pope John Paul II, the Australian Catholic Bishops recognised that the Church had in some ways "failed in its fidelity to Jesus Christ and to his call".
-Where members of the Church had acted in ways contrary to the Gospel, the bishops expressed their "sorrow and a commitment to avoid such failures in the future".
-While these faults concern the conscience of all Catholics in Australia, it is the bishops, "who by charism and ministry express the communion of the People of God," who can most effectively represent the whole Church in public acts that "make confessions for the wrongs and request forgiveness".
+Where members of the Church had acted in ways contrary to the Gospel, the bishops expressed their "sorrow and a Catholics in Australia, it is the bishops, "who by charism and ministry express the communion of confessions for the wrongs and request forgiveness".96